Life saving reel

 The surf life saving reel was a beach life saving apparatus from Australia.

 Lyster Ormsby, Percy Flynn and Sig Fullwood are credited as the inventors of the first life saving reel in 1906.
 It was used for a display of proper methods to be employed in rescuing on 24 March 1907 and was named the "alarm reel".
-It was then later that year redesigned by G H Olding.
+It was then later that year redesigned by G H Olding and was fabricated at GH Olding & Sons coachbuilders using carriage wheels to create the arches of the reel.
 It was a giant reel with rope wrapped around it with a harness at the end.
 The reel rested in a frame that would rest on the sand.
 The life saver would attach the harness to his or her self then swim out to the struggling bather/surfer.
 Once they reached the patient they would attach the patient to the harness and another life saver on the beach would reel them in.
 The life saver in the water would tend to another patient or swim alongside the patient to reassure them if they were conscious or make sure that nothing went wrong if they were unconscious.

 The actual reel and rope would weigh about 50–60 pounds and was officially made part of the surf lifesaving community on Sunday 24 March 1906.
 The reel then was used in the British Isles shortly after being invented.

 This large reel was redesigned to the modern design by members of the Tamarama Surf Life Saving Club in 1908 and has remained fundamentally unchanged to the current day.
 Utilising an 8mm cotton line coated in beeswax and an attached belt/harness the Tamarama model was readily portable and able to be carried to rescues with the floating line negating many of the issues of the heavy line of its predecessor.